-Unlike the Heartland model (which is a joke), and the typical Mayan models (which have some pretty interesting cultural correlations but essentially no great ‘city’ correlation–and a lot of really significant problems), this model essentially matches every major Book of Mormon city and culture with essentially the biggest and most influential archaeological sites, cultures, migrations and societal collapses on the ancient North American continent.
-It suggests that “Mormon” (as one of the main spiritual authors Smith channeled) was trying to summarize over a thousand years of history of an entire continent— and that he/they introduced a boatload of religious and cultural bias as well as significant human error and cultural distortion in the psychic hand-off to Joseph Smith.
-The main problem most will have with my model, is the ‘narrow neck’ (which defies conventional wisdom on the matter).
-But that’s an explanation which requires a paper of its own.
+Unlike the Heartland model (which has some serious issues covered in this section), and the typical Mayan models (which have some pretty interesting cultural correlations but essentially no great ‘city’ correlation–and a lot of really significant problems), this unique Book of Mormon geography model essentially matches every major Book of Mormon city and culture with essentially the biggest and most influential archaeological sites, cultures, migrations and societal collapses on the ancient North American continent.
+It suggests that the Book of Mormon was not a ‘translation’ as much as a channeled (or revealed) work given through spiritual mediumship much like many other American religious works of the 1800’s. (see Oahspe, Urantia Bible, or the other texts featured in our channeled texts section).
+It suggests that “Mormon” (as one of the supposed main spiritual authors Smith channeled) was trying to summarize over a thousand years of history of an entire continent— and that perhaps these channels introduced a boatload of religious and cultural bias as well as significant human error of dates, geography and culture in the psychic hand-off to Joseph Smith.

 Unfortunately, I really haven’t had time to get in and write down the volumes of information I have floating in my head.
 What I have written, I’m not sure is really ready for public consumption yet.
 So for now, I’ve just got a few odds and ends available here.